MichaelM1099/tools_n_stuff/README.md

 --authsmtptestemail.py usage:
 This script takes user input for server, user, recipeint, password, etc and sends a test email.
 Useful for troubleshooting issues with SMTP failures on copiers and mailers.

+--recordchecker.py usage:
+it'll ask for domain input and check for A, MX, and txt records.
+Kinda just a faster way to do all.